aptos-foundation/mainnet-proposals/sources/v1.2/3/README.md

-To create a multi step proposal on-chain, in the aptos-core repo on main branch, run from the main branch:
+To create a multi step proposal on-chain, in the aptos-core repo on main branch, execute the below command from the main branch.
+Make sure the script hash matches the hash recorded at the top of the 0-move-stdlib.move file in this directory.
 ```
 cargo run -p aptos -- governance propose --is-multi-step \
   --metadata-url https://raw.githubusercontent.com/aptos-foundation/mainnet-proposals/main/metadata/v1.2/3/0.json \